na-na-hi/renget/archive/RibombeeFly.md

 I nodded.
 “Me too.
 And thanks for letting Taillow go.”
 My voice wavered and I broke eye contact with her as I added, “Um, but... y-you kinda scared me, though.
 I’ve never seen you get mad like that before.”

 “That’s cuz nobody ever brought you that close to death before,” she said, and I could have sworn I saw her shudder slightly.
 “Well, if it’s all over now, and you swear that you’re okay, then I guess we can move on and forget about it.
-And with how I put the fear of the gods in Taillow, I bet she’ll be less of a birdbrain from now on.
+And with how I just put the fear of the gods in Taillow, I bet she’ll be less of a birdbrain from now on.
 Hopefully.”

-“Hopefully,” said Linoone.
+“Hopefully,” said Linoone with a smirk.
 “But some Pokemon never change.
 I’ve met Taillow before, and knowing her, I bet she’ll still get into plenty of shenanigans in the future.
 Anyway, I’ve still got plenty of mail to deliver, so I’ve gotta go.
 Glad you made it back to the ground safely, Booker.
 And good luck with your flying.
 If I can help you at all, lemme know.
 See ya!”

-With a tip of his cap, Linoone darted off at a stunning speed.
-Sneasel and I watched him go, then she picked me up, put me on her head, and went towards the guildhall.
+With a tip of his cap, Linoone darted off at a stunning speed, while Sneasel put me back on her head and went towards the guildhall.

-“So, other than the rough ending... you said you learned some stuff from that feather-head?” she asked.
+“So, other than the rough ending...” she asked me, “you said you actually learned some stuff from that feather-head?”

 “Yeah,” I said.
 “I can give you more details later.
-But in a word, being up there was... unreal.”
+But she did teach me useful stuff.
+And in a word, being up there in the sky was... unreal.”

 I lay down on her head and stared up at the sky.
 I saw a couple bird Pokemon flying around, free as the wind.
 Someday, I would join them.
-I’d taken one step closer with my experiences today.
-I now knew what it felt like to glide around in the air.
-It wasn’t true flight, but it was close, and it was enticing.
-For the rest of the day, and long afterward, my thoughts were filled with memories of freefalling and dreams of flight.
+I’d taken one huge step closer with my experiences today.
+Taillow had given me advice about flying and helped me learn a bit about my new musculature, and after flying on her back and gliding through the air on my own, I had a much better concept of how it felt to fly.
+I still hadn’t experienced true flight, but it was only a matter of time until I cracked the code and took to the air.
+For the rest of the day, and long afterward, my thoughts were filled with memories of freefall and dreams of flight.

-####Chapter 4: Aura (Coming soon...)
+####Chapter 4: Aura (coming soon...)